 Consult with your financial planner or tax adviser before making a stock donation to Bethlehem to determine how/if the potential tax advantages described here apply to your specific situation.

 Instructions for Donating Securities

-Lead Pastor for Operations: Jon Grano leads the church’s Operations Team, which supports areas of financial administration, properties management, communications, information technologies, media ministries, and human resources.
-Contact: Jon Grano (612-338-7653 x467)
+Ministerial Director for Operations: Matt Moore leads the church’s Operations Team, which supports areas of financial administration, properties management, communications, information technologies, media ministries, and human resources.
+Contact: Matt Moore (612-338-7653 x433)

-Our Financial Secretary: Steve Walmsley oversees all giving (“income”) to Bethlehem, and accounts for these contributions according to the purposes for which they were designated.
+Our Financial Secretary: Paul Johnson oversees all giving (“income”) to Bethlehem, and accounts for these contributions according to the purposes for which they were designated.
 A team of assisting tellers helps him count contributions each week.
-Contact: Steve Walmsley (612-338-7653 x463)
+Contact: Paul Johnson (612-338-7653 x463)

-Our Treasurer: Adam Sexton oversees all spending of these funds ("expenses") in a timely manner, according to guidelines approved in the Annual Budget and our bylaws.
-Contact: Adam Sexton, 651-398-1551
+Our Treasurer: Bryan Rohde oversees all spending of these funds (“expenses”) in a timely manner, according to guidelines approved in the Annual Budget and our bylaws.
+Contact: Bryan Rohde

 Financial & Property Administrators